-The G4X 300ZLink Plug-In ECU supports several options for fitting of a MAP sensor.
+The G4X GTTLink Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- 1. Internal MAP Sensor To ease installation the G4X 300ZLink ECU is fitted with an internal MAP sensor.
-This sensor is either rated to 4.0 Bar absolute pressure (3.0 bar boost) or 7.0 Bar absolute pressure (6.0 bar boost) depending on the age of the bottom board.
-Which sensor is fitted can be ascertained by looking at the sticker on the bottom board (should say 7 Bar for 7 Bar models and nothing for 4 Bar) or by looking at the MAP value when at atmospheric pressure and changing the calibration setting.
-The internal MAP sensor is wired to An Volt 1. - 2.
-MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through the AFM signal wires.
-The AFM is wired to An Volt 2.
+- Factory MAP Sensor The RB25DET factory MAP sensor is suitable for use.
+It must be re-plumbed to a pressure source that measures vacuum and boost pressure.
+The factory MAP sensor is wired to An Volt 3.
+The factory sensor is good for 125kPa (18psi) of boost.
+Ensure that the MAP Calibration is set to 'Nissan R34' in PCLink. - MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through the AFM signal wires.
+The AFM is wired to An Volt 1.
 Refer to factory wiring manuals for AFM wiring connections.
 Make sure the AFM can not be reconnected. - 3.
 MAP Via Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.